 Corporate procurement departments are becoming the engines of change in fleet management at Fortune 500 companies.
-The emergence of strategic sourcing in the 1990s is rapidly altering corporate purchasing and increasingly forcing change in fleet purchasing and the supplier selection process.
+The emergence of strategic sourcing in the 1990s is rapidly altering corporate purchasing and increasingly forcing a change in fleet purchasing and the supplier selection process.

 In a recent study, Archstone Consulting documented the growing influence of procurement departments in vendor selection, contract negotiations, service level agreements, and ongoing supplier management.
 The research by Archstone Consulting reveals that procurement is now often the major driver in close to 90 percent of all outsourcing initiatives.
 According to the company’s white paper, “procurement clearly has the skills and knowledge to manage complex supplier selections and negotiations.
 In addition, procurement is most often made responsible for managing the ongoing relationship and will have an increasing role going forward.”

 Chilling words for fleet managers, who increasingly are finding themselves reassigned to corporate procurement departments.